GoannaCodes/ProjectCommitGitNotes/README.md

 4. Add all files to Git index using `git add -A`
 5. Add commit comment using `git commit -m '[message here]'`
 6. Add new remote origin (where to push project) using `git remote add origin [GitHub repository]`
-7. Push files to GitHub repository using `git push -u -f origin master`
+7. Push files to GitHub repository using `git push -u -f origin master` (may need to enter GitHub credentials in order to push)

 Refresh GitHub repository page and the project files should be pushed